Install an evaporative cooler to provide efficient cooling in a dry climate:

 - Select a model with a cover to minimize maintenance during the off-season.

-- Install in a central location for best air distribution.
-If there is ductwork, size as per ACCA Manual D.
+- If there is ductwork, size per ACCA Manual D.

-If connected to a ducted system, all duct installation best practices apply.
+If connected to a ducted system, follow duct installation best practices .
 This includes duct design, duct sealing, and air tightness testing.
-See ENERGY STAR HVAC duct installation guidance in the ENERGY STAR checklist (HVAC/R2).
+See ENERGY STAR HVAC System 6 Duct Quality Installation guidance in the ENERGY STAR checklist.

-Evaporative coolers work best and supply the most comfort in dry climates where the coincidental wet-bulb temperatures are below 70°F (region “A” in Figure 1).
-Evaporative coolers can give relief cooling in climates where coincidental wet-bulb temperatures are as high as 74°F but high humidity will reduce performance (Region “B” in Figure 1).
+Evaporative coolers work best and supply the most comfort in dry climates where the 1% summer design wet-bulb temperatures are below 70°F (region “A” in Figure 1).
+Evaporative coolers can provide cooling in climates where coincidental wet-bulb temperatures are as high as 74°F but high humidity will reduce performance (Region “B” in Figure 1).
 In these areas, indirect evaporative cooling may be best.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

 As a best practice, it is recommended that individual evaporative cooling systems shall use a maximum of 3.5 gallons (13.3 liters) of water per ton-hour of cooling when adjusted to maximum water use.
 Blowdown shall be based on time of operation, not to exceed three times in a 24-hour period of operating (every eight hours).
 Blowdown shall be mediated by conductivity or basin water temperature-based controllers.
-Once-through or single-pass cooling systems, systems with continuous blowdown/bleedoff, and systems with timer-only mediated blowdown management shall not be used to meet these criteria.
+Once-through or single-pass cooling systems, systems with continuous blowdown/bleed off, and systems with timer-only mediated blowdown management shall not be used to meet these criteria.

 Exhibit 1 Mandatory Requirements.